 Once the switching, tagging, and clearance process is complete, now it's time to test for voltage and install grounds.
 We should make sure that our grounds are in good shape and have good test dates on them.
 We should also make sure that the voltage tester is working properly.
-The batteries in the testers should be replaced every January & July.
+The batteries in the testers should be replaced every January and July when you change the batteries in your PVD.